Heart Sutra: Earliest Chinese translation

-Earliest extant versions and references to the Heart Sutra
+Earliest extant versions and references to the Heart Sūtra

-The earliest extant dated text of the Heart Sutra is a stone stele dated to 661 CE.
+The earliest extant dated text of the Heart Sūtra is a stone stele dated to 661 CE.
 It was engraved three years before the death of Tripitaka Master Xuanzang and twelve years after its translation, by patrons from Yueyang County adjacent to Chang'an (today known as Xian) not far from where Xuanzang was doing his translation work at the time.
-It is part of the Fangshan Stone Sutra and located in Yunju Temple nearby Beijing.
-The second oldest extant dated text of the Heart Sutra is another stone stele located at Yunju Temple.
+It is part of the Fangshan Stone Sūtra and located in Yunju Temple nearby Beijing.
+The second oldest extant dated text of the Heart Sūtra is another stone stele located at Yunju Temple.
 It is dated to 669 CE.
 The third earliest extant dated text of the Heart Sūtra is a stone stele dated to 672 CE; formerly believed to be the oldest extant text which now stands in the Beilin Museum, Xian.
-All of the above stone steles have the same descriptive inscription : "(Tripitaka Master) Xuanzang was commanded by Emperor Tang Taizong to translate the Heart Sutra."
+All of the above stone steles have the same descriptive inscription: "(Tripitaka Master) Xuanzang was commanded by Emperor Tang Taizong to translate the Heart Sūtra."

-A palm-leaf manuscript found at the Hōryū-ji Temple is the earliest undated extant Sanskrit manuscript of the Heart Sutra.
+A palm-leaf manuscript found at the Hōryū-ji Temple is the earliest undated extant Sanskrit manuscript of the Heart Sūtra.
 It is dated to c.
 7th–8th century CE by the Tokyo National Museum where it is currently kept.